-- How important is the issue?
+- Would your rights be affected if you do not have a lawyer to help you with the problem?
 (Do you risk losing your children, or your home?
 Has your partner abused you?)

 - Can you and your partner talk calmly and reasonably?
 (Do you think you can reach a fair solution with your partner?)